 Choosing a Garden Pot

 You'll want to use a large pot, because the more potting soil you use the better the moisture retention will be, and the happier the plant.
-You can use almost any container that that is big enough to hold at least a cubic foot of soil, and has drainage holes or that you can create drainage... in.
-One of my favorite containers to use for growing container garden vegetables is a big Smart Pot.
-A large reusable grocery bag, or any large conventional flower pot would work too.
-One of my favorite ways to grow tomatillos is in a grow box, as it is easier to keep the plants hydrated.
+You can use almost any container that that is big enough to hold at least a cubic foot of soil and that has drainage holes.
+A large reusable grocery bag or any large conventional flower pot would work too.
+And growing tomatillos in a grow box makes it easier to keep the plants hydrated.

-If you buy seedlings plant them (after you have hardened them off), making sure to plant them so the crown of the plant (where the plant meets the soil and the roots start) is at at the same level as it was in the... nursery pot.Continue to 4 of 6 below.
+If you buy seedlings plant them (after you have hardened them off), making sure to plant them so the crown of the plant (where the plant meets the soil and the roots start) is at at the same level as it was in the nursery pot.

 Growing Conditions for Tomatillos

-I harvest my tomatillos before the husks turn yellow.
-I gently pinch the fruit and pick it when it has almost filled the husk, but before it has gotten so big that it has exploded the jacket.
+Harvest your tomatillos before the husks turn yellow.
+Pinch the fruit and pick it when it has almost filled the husk, but before it has gotten so big that it has exploded the jacket.
 The tomatillos at this point are a rich green color.

 Cooking With Tomatillos

 Once you have harvested the fruit, when you are ready to cook or dry the tomatillo, you peel off the husk and discard.
 There is a very sticky residue left on the fruit that you need to wash off in cool water.